image

 Gary Smalley Chief Executive Officer & Director

-Our record backlog of $18.7 billion has been largely built on new awards with better margins and improved contractual terms.
+As I mentioned last quarter, our record backlog has been largely built on new awards with better margins and improved contractual terms.

-And we believe that this backlog will drive significant double-digit revenue growth and earnings stability for the foreseeable future while also serving as a catalyst for continued strong cash flow as our newer projects progress through design and into construction.
+And we believe that this backlog will drive significant double-digit revenue growth and generate strong earnings for the foreseeable future while also serving as a catalyst for continued strong cash flow as our newer projects progress through design and into construction.

 Operator